DEFRA/adp-documentation/docs/Platform-Architecture/platform-azure-services/ai-services.md

 !!! warning

-    Delivery Projects need to be a ware of quote restrictions of the models per subscription/ region as these models are shared between Delivery Projects.
+    Delivery Projects need to be a ware of quota restrictions of the models per subscription/ region as these models are shared between Delivery Projects.
 ADP can request more quota if required but this will require the approval from Microsoft.

 ### Architecture

 With in the ADP Platform, Azure Open AI Services are deployed with an Azure API Management (APIM) to provide a secure and scalable API endpoint for the AI services.
 The APIM is used to manage the API lifecycle, provide security, and monitor the API usage.
 The APIM is deployed in a Subnet (/29) and uses a private link to connect to the Azure OpenAI service.
 The APIM is deployed with a developer portal to provide a self-service API documentation for the AI services.
 Between the delivery projects service and the APIM, private link will be implemented and the APIM will use the services' [managed identity](https://learn.microsoft.com/en-us/azure/api-management/api-management-authenticate-authorize-azure-openai#authenticate-with-managed-identity) with the role of `Cognitive Services OpenAI User` assigned.
 This will allow the APIM to access the AI services on behalf of the delivery project's service privately and securely.

-Any other Azure services that need to access the AI services will need to use the APIM endpoint and managed identity to access the AI services.
+Any other Azure services that need to access the AI services will need to use the APIM endpoint and managed identity as well.

 #### Iterative Deployment